 If you cannot decide on a patron saint that shares a similar name then you can always adopt one that has a feast day on your birthday.
-There are far more patron saints that there are days of the year.
-So with that in mind you can see that there are well over 365 saints for you to chose from.
+There are far more patron saints than there are days of the year.

-So if you cannot chose one then you can always let a saint come to you via your birthday.
+So, if you cannot choose one then you can always let a saint come to you via your birthday.

 You may even decide on one based on your interests or a hobby that you like doing.